tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 On paper, this is the kind of roster that grows into its own after a year or two.
 In execution?
 OG is **BUILT DIFFERENT.**

-They didn't pop off immediately, but they definitely hit their stride way quicker than anyone expected.
+They didn't set the world on fire immediately, but they definitely hit their stride waaay quicker than anyone expected.
 And while these DPC results may not be as decorated as LGD's, this team* had strong showings at third party tournaments, including a recent 1st 🥇* place at ESL Malaysia near the end of August.

 *ALRIGHT TSUNAMI, WHAT'S WITH ALL THE ASTERISKS?* Well, our good friend Misha had quite a bit of difficulty getting visas this year.
 As a result, OG spent a lot of time this year playing musical chairs with substitutes when they traveled internationally for LANs.
 Ceb came back for one last ride and stood in for Misha at Stockholm.
 Won.
 Came back for another one last ride in Arlington.
 Got fourth.
 And then coach Chuvash stood in for Misha at ESL Malaysia.
 Which they won.